Talk to a Lawyer about Your Family Law Situation

 According to a 2016 study by the American Bar Association, a majority of people who don’t go to a formal advisor for assistance with a civil justice situation neglect to do so because they believe they have “no need for advice” or that such advice “wouldn’t make a difference.”
+The divorce rate in the U.S. has actually gone down quite a bit over the course of the last decade.
+According to a University of Maryland study, it decreased by 18 percent between 2008 and 2018.
+But there are still Roughly 670,000 couples who decide to divorce every year.
+And more often than not, they need to call on a divorce lawyer to help them through the legal proceedings associated with getting divorced.

+Have you decided that you’re going to seek a divorce from your spouse?
 If so, you should consider hiring a divorce lawyer today to make your split go as smoothly as possible.
 Divorce is never easy, but you can uncomplicate things just a bit by working with the right lawyer.

 Here are 5 tips that will help you find the right divorce attorney in your area now.

-1. Ask Divorced Friends and Family Members For Recommendations
+1. Ask Divorced Friends and Family Members for Recommendations

 Although the American divorce rate is falling, there is a good chance that you probably know someone who was divorced within the last few years.